Call Us

 Thinking about all the bad things that could happen will be putting you in a state of panic.
 Your brain will be sending signals to your body that danger is likely to be coming soon, causing it to react.

 Learning how to ‘be in the moment’ can put a stop to the worries about the future that cause your panic attacks.
-Introducing and using mindfulness and relaxation techniques can help you to learn how to move past the worries about what could happen in favour of focusing on the present moment.
+Introducing and using mindfulness and relaxation techniques can help you to learn how to move past the worries about what could happen, in favour of focusing on the present moment.

 These techniques can be useful at times when you feel anxious, or when you feel a panic attack coming on.
-They give you an opportunity to let go of the thoughts that are causing you to worry and that have the potential to lead to panic attacks.
+They give you an opportunity to let go of the thoughts that are causing you to worry and have the potential to lead to panic attacks.

 Notice how you behave when you feel anxious